Grading System and Policies

 Level 2: Written Appeal to the PCS Grade Appeals Committee

-By submitting a grade appeal the student acknowledges that upon review and investigation, the determination may result in a final grade:
+By submitting a grade appeal, the student acknowledges that, upon review and investigation, the determination may result in a final grade:

-• Which may be the same as that of the original grade.
+- That may be the same as that of the original grade.

 Level 3: Written Appeal to the Dean